Posts Tagged ‘McLaren M10B Chev’

 hamilton lola 79

 A lap or so from disaster, Dandenong Road corner.
 AGP Sandown 1978.
-AH was running a comfortable 2nd in his Lola T430 Chev, behind race winner Graham McRae McRae GM3 Chev when he lost the car across The Causeway section of the old circuit, at high speed hitting Dunlop Bridge and hurting himself very badly.
-Fortunately he survived, the car was carved in half, destroyed.
-In the last 5 years it has been reconstructed by the ‘NZ F5000 Industry’ around the cars remains which comprised ‘half its vinyl Lola nose badge’…(G Howard ‘History of The AGP’)
+AH was running a comfortable second in his Lola T430 Chev, behind race winner Graham McRae McRae GM3 Chev, when he lost the car across the Causeway section of the old circuit, at high speed, hitting Dunlop Bridge and hurting himself very badly.
+Fortunately, he survived, but the car was carved in half, destroyed.
+In the last 5 years, it has been reconstructed by the ‘NZ F5000 Industry’ around the car’s remains, which comprised ‘half its vinyl Lola nose badge’…(G Howard ‘History of The AGP’)

-The championship had a bit of a renaissance that year with some new cars appearing, notably the Elfin 360’s of Phil Moore and Henry Michell, also the Rennmax of Doug Macarthur all powered by ex-Tasman Series 2.5 litre V8 Repco engines now surplus to requirements with F5000 as the new ANF1.
+The championship had a bit of a renaissance that year with some new cars appearing, notably the Elfin 360s of Phil Moore and Henry Michell, also the Rennmax of Doug Macarthur, all of which were powered by ex-Tasman Series 2.5 litre V8 Repco engines now surplus to requirements with F5000 as the new ANF1.

 hammo sports sedan